Sruthi-22012002/DevOps-Azure/Azure/Kubernetes.md

 <img src="https://github.com/user-attachments/assets/dd87a94f-6246-433c-a081-198100e7fb54" alt="managed cluster" width="300"/>

 **Stack:**
-> App → Binaries inside Containers → Container Runtime (like Docker) → OS → Hardware
+> Hardware → Operating System → Container Runtime → Containers (App + Binaries only, no full OS inside).

 **How it works**:
 * Instead of full VMs, we package apps and their dependencies into lightweight containers.